-When AMG unleashed the Mercedes-Benz SL 65 AMG Black Series
+When AMG unleashed the Mercedes-Benz SL 65 AMG Black Series back in 2008

 , engineers decided to do away with the regular SL’s heavy retractable hard-top and replace it instead with a simple fixed roof composed from lightweight carbon fiber.